 - NASB with Strong’s Numbers and Greek/Hebrew Dictionaries (NASEC) – this gives you the New American Standard Bible text with embedded Strong’s numbers (which you can turn on or off) and a basic Greek and Hebrew Dictionary.

 - HCSB with Strong’s Numbers (HCSBEC) – this gives you the Holman Christian Standard Bible text with embedded Strong’s numbers (which you can turn on or off).
-It does NOT include definitions.
+It does NOT include definitions but you can link to our other Strong’s numbered dictionaries as mentioned below.

 Each of the exhaustive concordances previously mentioned can be used with our dictionaries that are keyed to Strong’s numbers.
 All of which offer more detailed descriptions of words than the dictionaries included with the KJVEC and NASEC.
 In the interest of brevity, I won’t go into detail about each one but you can click the book name below for more information from our store.